MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-overview.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp?ocid=docs-wdatp-advancedhunting-abovefoldlink)

-Advanced hunting is a query-based threat-hunting tool that lets you explore raw data for the last 30 days.
-You can proactively inspect events in your network to locate interesting indicators and entities.
-The flexible access to data facilitates unconstrained hunting for both known and potential threats.
+Advanced hunting is a query-based threat-hunting tool that lets you explore up to 30 days of raw data.
+You can proactively inspect events in your network to locate threat indicators and entities.
+The flexible access to data enables unconstrained hunting for both known and potential threats.

 You can use the same threat-hunting queries to build custom detection rules.
-These rules run automatically to check for and respond to various events and system states, including suspected breach activity and misconfigured devices.
+These rules run automatically to check for and then respond to suspected breach activity, misconfigured machines, and other findings.

 >[!TIP]
 >Use [advanced hunting in Microsoft Threat Protection](https://docs.microsoft.com/microsoft-365/security/mtp/advanced-hunting-overview) to hunt for threats using data from Microsoft Defender ATP, Office 365 ATP, Microsoft Cloud App Security, and Azure ATP.
 [Turn on Microsoft Threat Protection](https://docs.microsoft.com/microsoft-365/security/mtp/mtp-enable)